corcel/acf/readme.md

 - Make your changes in a new git branch, based on the `develop` branch: `git checkout -b my-fix-branch develop`;
 - Create your patch/feature, including appropriate test cases.
 Tests are necessary to make sure what you did is working and did not break nothing in the plugin;
 - Run the unit tests, and ensure that all tests are passing.
 Please, when submitting your PR paste the results of the `phpunit` command to facilitate the approval job;
 - In GitHub, send a pull request to `corcel/acf:develop`, **always**.
+Do not send PR to our `master` branch!
 We encourage you to use `git flow` (https://github.com/petervanderdoes/gitflow-avh) workflow to make your life easier.
 It' not necessary, but it'll also be good for your development career.

 ## Running Tests